Skip to content

 :quitExit the REPL (also Ctrl-D on an empty prompt).

+On launch the banner surfaces one rotating one-liner tip (a different one most sessions) plus a pointer to :tips and :help.
 History is persisted to ~/.ptywright/repl-history so previous sessions remain reachable through Ctrl-R reverse-search.

 A 500 ms server.capabilities heartbeat keeps the server's per-connection notification pump warm so events from sibling connections actually flush to an idle REPL.
 The heartbeat call is read-only by design, so it cannot race with a concurrent :notifications off.